NieXC/pytorch-ppn/README.md

 - `--visualization` visualize evaluation or not
 - `--vis-dir` directory for saving the visualization results

-Pretrained model and validation accuracy (measured by `mAP`) with this code:
+The pretrained model and corresponding performance (measured by `mAP`) on MPII validation set with this code:

 | Method | Head | Shoulder | Elbow | Wrist | Hip | Knee | Ankle | Avg. | Pretrained Model |
 |:------:|:----:|:--------:|:-----:|:-----:|:---:|:----:|:-----:|:----:|:----------------:|